 Dr. Huisheng Xie, founder of the Chi Institute in Reddick, FL, created Ophiopogon Powder specifically for animals.

 Dr. Xie based the Ophiopogon Powder herbal formula on the ancient TCM formula Mai Men Dong San.

-Note: Information on this site is provided for educational purposes only and is not meant to substitute advice provided by your own veterinarian.
+Note: Information on this site is provided for educational purposes only and is not meant to substitute the advice provided by your own veterinarian.